porfiriopartida/remote-controller-service/README.md

 Start the service as any other spring boot application and provide a reference for your configuration file: java -jar myjar.jar --spring.config.location=<Path_to_your_configuration>

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/ppartida/remote-controller-service/tags).
+For version names we are using dog tricks.
+The first one is the easiest trick, but it is also the most important because it allows us to stablish communication now we deserve a treat.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management